The 20/20 Experience World Tour: Broadcast and recordings

 The concert film Justin Timberlake + The Tennessee Kids premiered on Netflix on October 12, 2016.
-Prior to premiering at the Toronto International Film Festival, Timberlake dedicated the film to Prince.
-"His influence is all over everyone's music and there's so much that I feel like I've maybe consciously and unconsciously borrowed from him that it felt right", he told E!
-"It just feels right to dedicate the film to him."
-The concert film showcases the final date of the 20/20 tour at Las Vegas' MGM Grand Garden Arena.
+Before premiering at the Toronto International Film Festival, Timberlake dedicated the film to Prince, who died during post-production.
+"His influence is all over everyone's music and there's so much that I feel like I've maybe consciously and unconsciously borrowed from him that it felt right", he told E!.
+"It just feels right to dedicate the film to him".